 – Spatial taxonomy and typology: how do we define space – political, religious, private, public, etc.?

 – Gendered spaces: how does gender operate and develop within space(s)?

 – Representation of spaces: comparing and contrasting between literary, visual, material and archaeological media.

-– Movement and space: space and time, processional movement, traversing, lustrating, navigating, entering and leaving.
+– Movement and space: space and time, processional movement, traversing, lustrating, purifying, sanctifying, navigating, entering and leaving.
 How does movement generate space?

 This conference is aimed at PGRS and ECRS, and we invite proposals from such researchers.
 Proposals should be submitted as an abstract of no more than 300 words and should be accompanied by a short bio (no more than 100 words) indicating the speaker’s current position, location, and research interests.
-These should be sent to email@example.com by the 16th August 2019.
+These should be sent to firstname.lastname@example.org by the 16th August 2019.
 Our team will evaluate proposals and respond to candidates by the end of August and provide a preliminary idea of the themed panel they will be allocated to.
+In addition, we would be grateful if you could complete a survey to help gauge community interest in this conference.
+Stating interest does not commit you to attending and is not a prerequisite of registration, however it helps the organisers track the academic impact of our project.
+The survey can be found on the following page: https://www.surveymonkey.co.uk/r/PFXNF2B.
 We look forward to reading your proposals and hearing about your research.